devanandR/devkakuro/README.md

-# About: Playing Kauro game is addictive and satisfying.
+# About: Playing Kakuro game is addictive and satisfying.
 Computationally this problem is not easy-belongs to the NP class.

 I am enjoying writing some tricky solving techniques for Kakuro